McMelonTV/hypixel-skyblock-solo-dungeons-bot/README.md

 4. Run ```npm install``` inside the extracted folder
 5. Run ```node .``` inside the extracted folder
 6. Have fun!

+### How to use

+First set up the bot by following the steps above and then send a party request to the bot account - /p <username>, then join a dungeon and you will be able to play solo

 ### Known Bugs